 Modern Honey (7.03 overall / 75% would eat again)

 Modern Honey’s pumpkin pie wowed tasters with a distinctly caramelized, sugary surface, buttery crust, and thick, almost cheesecake-like texture.
 This was one of two pies that incorporated cream cheese in the filling.
 However, Modern Honey differed from Serious Eats with powdered sugar and twice the amount of butter.
 As you can see below, Serious Eats had a much smoother texture.
 I think the added cornstarch from the powdered sugar lent Modern Honey a thicker texture that many tasters loved.
-I’m not even a huge cheesecake fan, but this was the pie that I kept coming back to.
+I’m not even a huge cheesecake fan, but cheesecake lovers, this is the best pumpkin pie recipe for you.
+However, this was the pie that I kept coming back to.

 Make this if: You’re into a more hefty, cheesecake-like texture with a caramelized top and thicker, buttery crust.
 It’s easy to make, though it does have a long bake time.